 The last feature that I want to mention is Service Fabric Mesh secret.
 This can be any sensitive text information such as storage connection strings, passwords, or other values that should be stored and transmitted securely.

 In the code, you can use secrets like a standard I/O file, where you need to provide an absolute path using an environment variable “Fabric_SettingPath” and a name of your secret file.

 The Windows or Linux environment variable “Fabric_SettingPath” contains the directory path to where files containing Secure Store Service Secrets values are accessible.
 This is “C:\Settings” for Windows-hosted and “/var/settings” for Linux-hosted Mesh applications respectively.

 The Service Fabric Mesh is a young service that was announced at the MS Ignite 2018.
-It has big potential.
-I believe this year it will mature further.
+It has big potential and I believe this year it will mature further.

 At the time of my writing, early 2019, the service is yet not ready for production deployment.
 But you will see my first fully working application shortly.

 The main problem that I noticed is that not all of the components are functional.
 But even with said limitations, I was able to deploy my application successfully.

 Stay tuned.
 When I finish my application, I will write a white paper about its architecture, along with when to use the event sourcing and microservices approach.
 I am planning to deploy everything on Service Fabric Mesh!